 22 months ago I was just a normal guy who, because of rising costs, left my job and became a stay-at-home-dad.
 Fast forward a few months and I launched the Skint Dad blog and the rest is history.

-In the 18 months since the site has launched, with the help from Naomi, we have managed to turn it into a run of the mill dad blog into a one of the top money saving blogs in the UK.
+In the 18 months since the site has launched, with the help from Naomi, we have managed to turn it into a run of the mill dad blog into one of the top money-saving blogs in the UK.